couchbase/n1k1/README.md

   - analysis of non-correlated vs correlated subqueries should be decided at a higher level than at query-plan execution

+- base.ValComparer.CanonicalJSON()
   - need the JSON for objects to be canonicalized before they can be used as a map[] key, as {a:1,b:2} and {b:2,a:1} are logically the same?
   - numbers might also need to be canonicalized?
     - e.g., 0 vs 0.0 vs -0 are logically the same?

 - jsonparser doesn't alloc memory, except for ObjectEach()...
   - its `var stackbuf [unescapeStackBufSize]byte` approach